Common Greenhouse Structures

 Greenhouses are used by large commercial operations specializing in vegetables, flowers, trees and shrubs to be sold for commercial consumption.
 Crops grown may be sold as retail or wholesale stock.
-Large commercial greenhouses can be very large, covering multiple acres.
+Large commercial structures can be very large, covering multiple acres.
 They are permanent structures made of long-standing glass or plastic.
 Many of them can accommodate tractors and vehicles, have employee areas, bathrooms and offices.
-These greenhouse buildings are usually off limits to the general public.
+These buildings are usually off limits to the general public.

 Small-scale commercial operations may use any combination or greenhouse structures and may be temporary or permanent.
 The type of structure depends on the crop they choose to grow, location and business plan and goals.
 Small scale operations may sell their crops at retail on the farm or to wholesale outlets.
 Some small scale operations use greenhouse structures to hold products for sale and allow customers to shop inside.